 Ingomar Street

 You’re not going to believe this, but Ingomar Street was named after a play called Ingomar, the Barbarian.
 Yes, really.
 Although it’s long forgotten now, Ingomar was once so popular that several communities around the U.S. took its hero’s name.
-Ingomar premiered in Austria in 1842 as Der Sohn der Wildnis: “The Son of the Wilderness”.
+Ingomar premiered in Austria in 1842 as Der Sohn der Wildnis: “The Son of the Wilderness”; it was written by an Austrian baron under the pen name “Friedrich Halm”.
 British actress/playwright Maria Lovell published the English translation in 1851 and it became a hit on both sides of the pond.
 In Los Angeles, Ingomar was being staged as late as 1933 before it finally exited, stage left.
 (Ingomar Street was named in 1923; landowners Emory and Harriet Brace must have been fans.)
 A crowd-pleasing drama set in the Greek colony of Massalia, present-day Marseilles, Ingomar chronicles the romance between the titular barbarian and the Greek maiden Parthenia (no relation to Parthenia Street).
 Its signature line “Two souls with but a single thought, two hearts that beat as one” endures, although it’s often misattributed to John Keats.